Simple Codes and Sparse Recovery with Fast Decoding: Preliminaries

 We say an NAGT scheme is \emph{zero-error} if we can always correctly recover the set of defectives.
 Zero-error NAGT schemes are equivalent to \emph{disjunct} matrices. \begin{defn}[Disjunct matrix] A matrix $W$ is said to be \emph{$d$-disjunct} if the bit-wise union of any up to $d$ columns of $W$ does not contain any other column of $W$. \end{defn} The term \emph{contains} used in Definition~\ref{def:disjunct} is to be interpreted as follows: A vector $x$ is contained in a vector $y$ if $y_i=1$ whenever $x_i=1$, for all $i$.
 If we know there are at most $K$ defective items, taking the rows of a $K$-disjunct $T\times N$ matrix as the tests to be performed leads to a NAGT algorithm with $T$ tests and a simple $O(TN)$ recovery algorithm: An item is not defective if and only if it is part of some test with a negative outcome, so one can just check whether each item participates in a negative test.

-As a result, much effort has been directed at obtaining better randomized and explicit constructions of $K$-disjunct matrices, with as few tests as possible with respect to number of defectives $K$ and population size $N$.
+As a result, much effort has been directed at obtaining better randomized and explicit\footnote{By an \emph{explicit} construction, we mean one in which we can construct the matrix in time polynomial in $N$.} constructions of $K$-disjunct matrices, with as few tests as possible with respect to number of defectives $K$ and population size $N$.
 The current best explicit construction of a $K$-disjunct matrix due to Porat and Rothschild~\cite{PR08} requires $O(K^2\log N)$ rows (i.e., tests), while a probabilistic argument shows that it is possible to sample $K$-disjunct matrices with $O(K^2\log(N/K))$ rows with high probability.
 We remark that both these results are optimal up to a $\log K$ factor~\cite{DR82}. \begin{thm}[\cite{DR82,PR08}] There exist explicit constructions of $K$-disjunct matrices with $T=O(K^2\log N)$ rows.
 Moreover, it is possible to sample a $K$-disjunct matrix with $T=O(K^2\log(N/K))$ rows with high probability.
 Both these results are optimal up to a $\log K$ factor, and the matrix columns are $O(K\log N)$-sparse in the two constructions. \end{thm}